 Society advances at a dizzying pace, the future is immediately present, the institutions that make up the different spheres provide efficiency, quality, drive and validity in a minimum time; and education cannot be withdrawn, it must be in accordance with the world in which we live.
-And a key part of most social systems are new technologies, they support current and future projects in all areas, and here we stop, as it is also educational.
+And a key part of most social systems are new technologies, they support current and future projects in all areas, and we stop here, since it is also educational.

-The s ICT as an educational tool will create immediate responses to address diversity; will have to solve pending questions in the education regarding the subjects with deficiency, handicap and / or disability; it must consider new challenges to equal opportunity for all individuals with the right to a decent education; it will have to create material resources so that students , whether or not they have special educational needs, can learn without distinction; In short, research must be at the service of the educational process, in this case, innovating and creating technological resources that can be incorporated into the inclusive classroom.
+ICTs as an educational instrument will have to create immediate responses in order to attend to diversity;

+will have to solve pending questions in the education regarding the subjects with deficiency, handicap and/or disability; new challenges will have to be faced in the face of equal opportunities for all subjects with the right to a decent education; It will create material resources so that students, whether or not they have special educational needs, can learn without distinction; In short, research must be at the service of the educational process, in this case, innovating and creating technological resources that can be incorporated into the inclusive classroom.

-We can see that when talking about the media and new technologies applied to attention to diversity, we focus on two important points: to Keep in mind that these materials are intended to integrate students; the teacher must include these media as a resource able to accommodate a wide range of educational needs of students; otherwise, we would be segregating subjects for having some learning difficulty.
+We can observe that when speaking of the media and new technologies applied to attention to diversity, it is to focus on two important points:

+To keep in mind that these materials are intended to integrate students; Teachers must include these means as a resource capable of adapting to a wide range of educational needs of students; otherwise, we would be segregating subjects for having some learning difficulty.
-b.

 Research must be at the service of education to design and produce specific means that can be of help and benefit to people with special educational needs.

-Throughout its history, educational institutions have used different technological resources to support their activities.
-Traditionally, the educational resources used only allowed to carry out information transmission processes in a unidirectional and passive way for students through standard formats, while, on the contrary, the new ICTs incorporated in the last decades have guaranteed communication bidirectional, higher levels of interaction between teachers and students, and the use of new multimedia formats.
-In the case of Chile, in recent years the use of ICT in education has increased considerably, responding to the changes brought about by the introduction of new technologies to the teaching and learning processes, which has opened up the possibility that education Reach a larger number of students, also allowing to generate a greater personalization of the teaching and learning processes, a necessary condition to achieve significant learning and finally, it has provided the possibility of providing students with the technological and pedagogical resources that eventually allow them be agents in the production and distribution of knowledge.
+Educational institutions, throughout their history, have used different technological resources to support their activities.
+Traditionally, the educational resources used only allowed to carry out information transmission processes in a unidirectional and passive way for students through standard formats, while On the contrary, the new ICTs incorporated in the last decades have made it possible to guarantee two-way communication, higher levels of interaction between teachers and students, and the use of new multimedia formats.
+In the case of Chile, in recent years the use of ICT in education has increased considerably, responding to the changes brought about by the introduction of new technologies to the teaching and learning processes, which has opened up the possibility that education Reach a larger number of students, also allowing to generate a greater personalization of the teaching and learning processes, a necessary condition to achieve significant learning and finally, it has provided the possibility of providing students with the technological and pedagogical resources that eventually allow them to be agents in the production and distribution of knowledge.